-Well-Ordered Language Level 2 is the second part in a four-level series that presents grammar in a clear, orderly way, while simultaneously seeking to cultivate a child’s wonder of language with instruction in the context of narrative and language, attractive illustrations, and samples taken from classic children’s literature and poetry.
+Well-Ordered Language Level 2 is the second part in a four-level series that presents grammar in a clear, orderly way, while simultaneously seeking to cultivate a child’s wonder of language with instruction in the context of narrative language, attractive illustrations, with samples taken from classic children’s literature and poetry.
 The carefully crafted pedagogy of this series helps students learn the mechanics of grammar while they also see the power of language unfolding before them as they learn to gather and arrange words to express their thoughts clearly and accurately.

 This course will help students increase mastery of concepts introduced in Well-Ordered Language Level 1, beginning with sentence types and working through phrases, clauses and diagramming.
 Each section investigates a specific grammatical concept and provides examples and exercises to discuss and enjoy.
 Additionally, each chapter includes instruction on mechanics and grammar of writing: proper punctuation, correct word usage and common mistakes to avoid.

 In the first semester, students continue the study of the four kinds of sentences (declarative, interrogatory, imperative, and exclamatory) and encounter principal elements, adverbs, adjectives, predicate verbs and direct objects, predicate nominatives, predicate adjectives, predicate review, and possessive nouns.
 In the second semester, students start sentence diagramming, and dive into prepositional phrases, compound elements, subject pronouns, object pronouns, possessive pronouns, interrogative pronouns, compound sentences, and relative pronouns and relative clauses.
 For a closer look at the texts used in this course, please follow these links and click “Look Inside”: Level 2A and Level 2B.